shivanshc/gcloud-instances/README.md

 listSubnetworks.py: It can be used to list all the subnetworks(subnets) for all the projects connected to a gcloud account on a per-project, per-region basis.
 It also has the option of getting extensive details of a subnet if required.

+listRoles.py: It can be used to list all the security roles of all the google cloud projects tied to a certain account.
+It also prints the info about who is assigned to what role and has the option to get more detailed info about any role if required.

 ### Setup Instructions
 1. Clone this git repositroy.
 2. Install the python dependencies using (Could be done in a virtualenv if you wish)